EduardoZepeda/coffee-bytes-hugo/content/posts/sitemap-dinamico-con-django/index.en.md

 - Eduardo Zepeda
 ---

 A sitemap is an xml file that functions as a map to navigate your site.
-Hence the name; Site (site) map.
+Hence the name; Site-map.
 Search engines, such as google, bing, yahoo and others, use the sitemap of a site as a starting point to analyze its content and include it in their search results.

+A sitemap is [crucial in SEO and a sitemap with errors can plummet your site views](/en/my-mistakes-regarding-the-tech-seo-optimization-of-my-website/), as it happened to me.

 ## Structure of a sitemap